 Provided shuttles are highly recommended as a means to get to the fields, though there are alternatives:

-103 Street - (20 min. walk)
+SUBWAY: Stations closest to Randall's Island96 Street - (20 min. walk) 103 Street - (20 min. walk)

-Enter Randall’s Island Park from the north side of the island, around 125th Street.
+PERSONAL TRANSPORTATIONEnter Randall’s Island Park from the north side of the island, around 125th Street.
 Depending on your origin, it will likely be easiest and quickest to use FDR/Harlem River Drive to get there, though due to fickle traffic in the area, we recommend using a mapping app on your smart phone to find the quickest route.